openseadragon/openseadragon/README.md

 An open-source, web-based viewer for zoomable images, implemented in pure JavaScript.

-See it in action at http://openseadragon.github.io/.
+See it in action and get started using it at http://openseadragon.github.io/.

 ## Stable Builds

 See our [releases page](http://openseadragon.github.io/releases/).

+## Development

+If you want to use OpenSeadragon in your own projects, you can find the latest stable build, API documentation, and example code at http://openseadragon.github.io/.
+If you want to modify OpenSeadragon and/or contribute to its development, read on.

-## First Time Setup
+### First Time Setup

-All command-line operations are scripted using [Grunt](http://gruntjs.com/) which is based on [Node.js](http://nodejs.org/).
+All command-line operations for building and testing OpenSeadragon are scripted using [Grunt](http://gruntjs.com/) which is based on [Node.js](http://nodejs.org/).
 To get set up:

 1. Install Node, if you haven't already (available at the link above)
 1. Install the Grunt command line runner (if you haven't already); on the command line, run `npm install -g grunt-cli`